cvanca/ct-program-export/README.md

 ## Install xmlstarlet

-Make sure there is xmlstarlet installed on your GCP Debian machine.
+Make sure there is xmlstarlet installed on your GCP Debian machine:

 `sudo apt-get xmlstarlet`